The Torr Head Scenic Drive is one of my favourite things to do along the Causeway Coastal Route.

-Below, you’ll find everything you need to know about the Torr Head Drive, from the route to follow to what to see along the way.
+Below, you’ll find a map of the route along with what to see and do along the way.
+Enjoy!

-Some quick need-to-knows about Torr Head in Antrim
+Some quick need-to-knows about the Torr Head Scenic Route

 1. Location